jae686/ioexp/README.md

 ```

-to read the P5 IO you use
+To read the P5 IO you use

 ```
 #!c++